moooyo/SimpleServer/README.md

 ## About

 This is an open source http server.
-It used multithread to improve performance.
+It use multithread to improve performance.
 It's a toy,so you shouldn't use it in production environment.
-It just due to learn how to use cpp to programme the network application.
+It was just used to learn how to use cpp to programme the network application.

 ## How to build

 Firstly, We should install gcc and cmake.

-**Note**: gcc version should be highly.
+**Note**: gcc version should be more than 8.2.

 And then,install <a href="https://github.com/jbeder/yaml-cpp">yarm-cpp</a>.
 We used it to parse yaml format.